-The Duke Physician Assistant (PA) Program was well represented at the American Academy of Physician Assistants’ (AAPA) 2022 conference, the first in-person conference since the beginning of the COVID-19 pandemic.
+The Duke Physician Assistant (PA) Program was well represented at the American Academy of Physician Associates’ (AAPA) 2022 conference, the first in-person conference since the beginning of the COVID-19 pandemic.

 As the conference hit full swing, first-year Duke PA student Scout Gregerson took the stage.
 As a student delegate to the AAPA House of Delegates, she worked on an amendment to the language of the recruitment and retention policy to create a more inclusive, diverse, and accessible profession.